 Achieving economies of scale similar to Amazon can be a tormenting task.
 Adopt a smart strategy and focus on adding value in online shopping.
 Other than competitive pricing, you can offer:

 Amazon Prime has set new standards of shipping and delivery, be it in terms of speed or rates.
-You need to keep up your game and provide your online shoppers with tracking details, no commitment returns and, most importantly, free shipping.
+You need to keep up your game and provide your online shoppers with order tracking, no commitment returns and, most importantly, free shicep ping.
 For a good example, Casper changed the way people purchase mattresses by offering free delivery and "painless returns."
 The mattresses came in a box and delivered to the customer's door.
 To grab and retain the attention of your customer you need to ensure:

 Amazon collects data of every single customer, their search queries, wishlists, reviews, order history, and other datasets.
 After collection, this data is analysed to ascertain the needs, desires, preferences, and behavioural patterns of the customers.
 It is used to offer personalised product recommendations, customised offers, and even optimised webpage layouts to address every need of the customer.
 You can also use customer data to make informed decisions, and serve your customers in the best way possible by: